Contributor: Shauna Barnes, business process manager, City of Grapevine

 - For increased security, Grapevine wanted to change identity providers as part of this project.

-These challenges certainly increased the complexity of this move to the cloud, but the City knew this was the right approach to gain the benefits of cloud infrastructure outlined above along with new functionality associated with the upgraded version of Laserfiche and increased security of a new “cloud-friendly” identity provider.
+Although these challenges certainly increased the complexity of this move to the cloud, the City knew this was the right approach to gain the benefits of cloud infrastructure outlined above, along with new functionality associated with the upgraded version of Laserfiche and increased security of a new “cloud-friendly” identity provider.

-The project team took a deliberate and methodical approach to this migration but completed the project in under four months.
+The project team took a deliberate and systematic approach to this migration but completed the project in under four months.